James Dundas (Royal Navy officer): Senior command

 Promoted to rear-admiral on 23 November 1841, Dundas became Second Naval Lord in the First Russell ministry in July 1846 before stepping up to be First Naval Lord in the same ministry in July 1847.
 As First Sea Lord his service was dominated by the needs of Whig party and he stood down as First Naval Lord when the Government fell from power in February 1852.

 Dundas was appointed Commander-in-Chief of the Mediterranean Fleet in 1852 and consequently resigned from the House of Commons, using the device of seeking appointment as Steward of the Manor of Hempholme, on 29 January 1852.
-Promoted to vice-admiral on 17 December 1852, he led all naval operations in the Black Sea in command of the Baltic Fleet, including the bombardment of Sevastopol in October 1854, during the Crimean War.
+Promoted to vice-admiral on 17 December 1852, he led all naval operations in the Black Sea in command of the Baltic Fleet during the Crimean War.

 Dundas returned to England in January 1855 and was appointed to the Turkish Order of the Medjidie (First Class) on 15 May 1855, advanced to Knight Grand Cross of the Order of the Bath on 5 July 1855 and awarded the Grand Cross of the French Legion of Honour on 30 April 1857.
 Promoted to full admiral on 8 December 1857, he died at Weymouth in Dorset on 3 October 1862.